turingschool/front-end-curriculum/lessons/module-4/binary-search-tree.md

 ## Definition: What Is a Binary Search Tree

 A Binary Search Tree (BST from here on out) is a method of organizing data in a series of connected, sorted nodes.
-This type of structure is particularly good at inserting, finding, and moving around data in an effecient, cheap way.
+This type of structure is particularly good at inserting, finding, and moving around data in an efficient, cheap way.

 Let's take a look at what a small BST might look like: